Dave Barnett (footballer): Playing career

-Born in Birmingham, Barnett began his youth career at Wolverhampton Wanderers, but was released without making an appearance.
+Born in Birmingham, Barnett began his youth career at Wolverhampton Wanderers but was released without making an appearance.
 He then joined non-league sides Boldmere St. Michaels and then Alvechurch before being picked up by Windsor & Eton.
 From here, he was signed by Colchester United manager Roger Brown on 27 August 1988.
 He was sent off on his professional debut in the opening-day fixture of the 1988–89 season, becoming only the second U's player after Nigel Crouch to be dismissed on their maiden appearance for the club.
 After serving his suspension, Barnett was again sent off in only his seventh league game during a 2–1 home defeat to Scunthorpe United on 8 October 1988.

-His disciplinary record earned him the nickname "Psycho" with the Colchester fans, but his time at the club came to an abrupt end on 24 February 1989 when manager Jock Wallace watched him commit an off-the-ball indiscretion during a reserve game.
+His disciplinary record earned him the nickname "Psycho" with the Colchester fans.
+His time at the club came to an abrupt end on 24 February 1989 when manager Jock Wallace watched him commit an off the ball indiscretion during a reserve team game.
 After his Colchester exit, Barnett moved to Canada to play for Canadian Soccer League club Edmonton Brick Men where he played alongside Justin Fashanu.
 He scored two goals in 18 appearances.
-Barnett returned to England in October 1989 to sign for West Bromwich Albion on a non-contract basis, though he failed to make a first-team appearance for the Baggies.
+Barnett returned to England in October 1989 to sign for West Bromwich Albion on a non-contract basis.
+However, he failed to make a first-team appearance for the Baggies.
 He then moved to Walsall for the early part of the 1990–91 season before returning to non-league football with Kidderminster Harriers.
 Here, he made 39 Conference appearances and helped the club to Wembley for the 1991 FA Trophy final, in which they finished runners-up to Wycombe Wanderers.

-Barnett was signed by Barry Fry at Barnet for a £17,000 fee in February 1992 and aided the club to promotion from the Third Division in 1992–93.
+Barnett was signed by Barry Fry at Barnet for a £17,000 fee in February 1992.
+He aided the club to promotion from the Third Division in 1992–93.
 As the Bee's struggled in the higher tier, Barnett was loaned to his hometown club Birmingham City in December 1993 where he played twice, before returning to Barnet who were subsequently relegated.
 While at Underhill, Barnett made 59 league appearances and scored three goals.